- Understand what delayed financing is and how it can benefit home buyers

 How does delayed financing work?

 Using delayed financing begins with acquiring the funds to make a cash offer.
 This can mean dipping into savings or selling assets, such as stocks or other properties.
 Once you have the available cash and make an offer, you apply for delayed financing on the property.
 This application process is similar to a traditional home loan, and you will need to provide your financial information, proof of income, and a credit check.
-Choosing to use delayed financing is similar to refinancing, except you do not have to be on the home’s title for a minimum 6-month period.
+Choosing to use delayed financing is similar to a refinancing mortgage loan, except borrowers do not have to be on the home’s title for a minimum 6-month period.

 When should you use delayed financing?